ropensci/PFW/README.md

 Project FeederWatch is a community-driven project initiated in the 1980s and run by the [Cornell Lab of Ornithology](https://www.birds.cornell.edu/) and [Birds Canada](https://www.birdscanada.org/) that compiles bird observations from thousands of "backyards, nature centers, community areas, and other locales" across North America.
+Project FeederWatch data is easy to access, but can often be tricky to work with; `PFW` serves to simplify and streamline the use of this data.
 Included in `PFW` are tools for taxonomic rollup, filtering by survey characteristics (species, state, etc.), merging in site metadata, and zerofilling for presence/absence modeling.

 ## Installation